arichornlover/YouTubeRebornPlus/README.md

 - **CercubePlus** (or you can call it Cercube+) requires iOS & iPadOS 14.0 and later.
 The latest version of **CercubePlus** can be found in the [Release tab](https://github.com/qnblackcat/CercubePlus/releases).

-- For AltStore user: [Open in AltStore (v17.43.1-5.3.11)](https://tinyurl.com/357hrwsh) - It will take a while to install because AltStore needs to download the IPA first.
+- For AltStore user: [Open in AltStore (v17.49.6-5.3.11)](https://tinyurl.com/ycxxbdnp) - It will take a while to install because AltStore needs to download the IPA first.

-- Version info: _(Nov 06)_
+- Version info: _(Dec 29 2022)_

 <details>
   <summary>Expand!</summary>